Interest Protocol

 Bonding Curve

-The pump and auction strategies utilize the constant product invariant popularized by UniswapV2.
+The pump and auction strategies utilize the popularized by UniswapV2.
 The stable strategy utilizes a fixed rate to provide a no loss bonding curve.

 Constant Product